xcp-ng/xcp-ng-org/docs/management/hosts-pools.md

 Correct and consistent clocks across the pool matter more than on ordinary servers: XAPI coordination, live migration, HA heartbeats, logs correlation and Windows guests (which get their initial time from the host) all rely on it.
 NTP servers are normally configured at [installation time](../installation/install-xcp-ng.md).

+A wrong date rarely fails where you would expect.
+It usually surfaces as an error that names something else:

+* Repository access stops working.
+Repositories are served over HTTPS, and a host whose date falls outside the mirror's certificate validity period cannot complete the TLS handshake. `yum` reports the redirect it followed instead of the certificate: see [yum fails with "HTTPS Error 301 - Moved Permanently"](../troubleshooting/common-problems.md#yum-fails-with-https-error-301---moved-permanently).
+* The installer refuses the repository keys, with `Signature Key Import Failed`.
+* Hosts that disagree on the time cause problems across the pool, from live migration to HA.

+### Configuring the NTP servers {#configuring-the-ntp-servers}

 To change them afterwards on XCP-ng 8.3, edit `/etc/chrony.conf`, then:

 <Terminal shell title="Time synchronization (NTP)">{`